Enhancing the Body’s Healing Response

 How Does It Work?

 In December 2010, Amorcyte (which we acquired in October 2011) reported results of a Phase 1 study of AMR-001 treating 31 patients with damaged heart muscle following AMI.
-In January 2012, we commenced a Phase 2 study of AMR-001 for the same indication which we are presently enrolling as a multicenter, randomized, double-blind, placebo-controlled clinical trial evaluating the safety and efficacy of infusing AMR-001 into an infarct-related artery.
+In January 2012, we commenced a Phase 2 study of AMR-001 for the same indication as a multicenter, randomized, double-blind, placebo-controlled clinical trial evaluating the safety and efficacy of infusing AMR-001 into an infarct-related artery.
+Patient enrollment was completed in December 2013 with data read out expected in third quarter of 2014.
 Based on experiences in drug development, the literature and our Phase 1 results, we believe AMR-001 shows promise to be efficacious and safe for treating patients who suffer a ST Elevation Myocardial Infarction (“STEMI”), particularly when using a pure, potent and adequately dosed CD34 cell population.

 We believe that the AMR-001 platform may be applicable to other conditions resulting from underlying ischemia.
 In that regard, we expect to file an IND for the use of AMR-001 in arresting the progression of congestive heart failure and treating the associated comorbidities of that disease.
 We are also exploring the possibility of filing an IND for the treatment of traumatic brain injury.